 Here are three things that you should never skimp on to save money while buying an engagement ring:

 Some people make the ill-advised choice to purchase uncertified diamonds to save money.
 Sellers of uncertified diamonds tend to offer a steep price discount, but it is most assuredly not worth the risk.
 Uncertified diamonds – if they are genuine diamonds at all – are almost always extremely low quality.
 Even with the discount provided, you will not be getting what you paid for.

 You should also be wary of jewelers, online or brick and mortar, that claim to offer wholesale diamonds to make sales.
 Anyone who is selling diamonds to the general public is not offering wholesale diamonds!
 Only brick and mortar & online jewelers have access to wholesale diamonds.

-2. Don’t skimp on step cut clarity grades.
+2. Don’t skimp on step-cut clarity grades.

 3. Don’t buy blind.

 Even if it is a screaming deal, don’t buy diamonds without getting a clear sense of what it looks like.
 This may seem intuitive, but many people buying diamonds online have only seen digital renderings of the stone.
-Ask the diamond seller for real photos or video of the diamond in question.
+Ask the diamond seller for real photos or videos of the diamond in question.
 Or, take advantage of a service like Ritani’s free in-store preview program, which allows our customers who are buying a diamond to see their stone in person, obligation-free.